Important Dates & Information

 - Who do you think could help you as you continue to grow as a Catholic after your Confirmation?

-Once you have a sponsor, please have them complete the Confirmation Sponsor form here by December 13, 2020.
+Once you have selected a sponsor, please have them complete the Confirmation Sponsor Selection form and return it to the parish office.

 Choosing Your Confirmation Name

 Your name gives you an identity; it tells others who you are.
 When you were born and baptized, your parents chose your baptismal name – your first and middle names.
 If you do not know why your parents chose your name, ask them – there is probably a story!

 The tradition of taking on a new name to show a new role can be traced back to the Old Testament.
 When Abram was called to lead his people to believe in the one God, his name was changed from Abram, meaning “father of many” to Abraham, meaning “father of many nations.”
 This continues in the New Testament when Simon’s name was changed to Peter, meaning “rock” because he was to become the rock upon which Jesus founded His Church.

 Now that you are about to begin your own new role through the sacrament of Confirmation, it is time for YOU to choose the name you will take as a sign of your growth in faith.
 You could focus on the link with your Baptism by using your baptismal name for your Confirmation or you could choose a different name that reflects the person you’d like to become.
 Talk to family, friends, your sponsor, and everyone about how they chose their Confirmation name.
 Do research online following the links below.
 In the process, you will learn more about biblical heroes and saints: people who lived the Catholic faith fully, whose lives gave a prophetic witness to the truth.
 This could be a saint’s name or the name of a model Christian person whom you admire – a grandparent, family friend, etc.